paveloom/paveloom.dev/content/pensieve/transcoding-a-video-for-lbry-before-uploading.md

   1920 pixels, and both values must be a multiple of two;
 - `-maxrate 5500K -bufsize 5000K` specifies the maximum bitrate to be 5500 Kb/s
   with a buffer equal to 5000 Kb/s;
-- `-movflags +faststart` tells FFMPEG to move the «moov atom» (the metadata) from the end of the file to its beginning to improve playback in browsers;
+- `-movflags +faststart` tells FFmpeg to move the «moov atom» (the metadata) from the end of the file to its beginning to improve playback in browsers;
-- `-c:a aac -b:a 160k` tells FFMPEG to transcode the audio with bitrate equal to 160 kb/s.
+- `-c:a aac -b:a 160k` tells FFmpeg to transcode the audio with bitrate equal to 160 kb/s.

 An alternative option for transcoding a horizontal video with increased bitrate, better